maypok86/otter/docs/user-guide/v2/features/refresh.md

 `Cache.Refresh` can be used to explicitly refresh an entry and will deduplicate requests while they are in-flight.

-Refresh operations are executed asynchronously using goroutine.
+Refresh operations are executed asynchronously using goroutine by default.

 If an error is returned after refresh then the old value is kept and the error is logged (using `Logger`) and swallowed.